Jenny Wren Statue in Galt with Navy Lady Roses

 Please Note:

-There is/was no national Wren Organization…at the moment – 2014- only Winnipeg and Halifax and Toronto have meetings.
-There were earlier organizations in Victoria, Vancouver, Edmonton, Thunder Bay, London, Hamilton, Kingston, and Ottawa.
+There is/was no national Wren Organization…at the moment – only Halifax has meetings.
+There were earlier organizations in Victoria, Vancouver, Winnipeg, Edmonton, Thunder Bay, London, Hamilton, Toronto, Kingston, and Ottawa.

 Bletchley Park Badge